Brown Butter Mashed Sweet Potatoes

 2. Return the empty pot to the stove over medium-low heat.
 Add in the butter.
 Cook butter until it is a light caramel color, stirring constantly to prevent burning.

-3. Add the sweet potatoes back into the pot, and mash until smooth.
+3. Add the sweet potatoes back into the pot, and use a potato masher to mash until smooth.
 Remove from heat.
 Add in the vanilla, 1/2 cup of the milk, plus salt and pepper to taste.
 Continue mashing.
-Add in more milk if necessary to achieve desired creaminess.
+Add in more milk if necessary to achieve the desired consistency.

 Notes